wp-plugins/custom-content-shortcode/readme.txt

 * Enable **gallery fields** for chosen post types, where images can be added, removed and ordered.
 They can be displayed using the native gallery; Bootstrap v3.x carousel; a gallery shortcode of your choice; or the **[loop]** and **[content]** shortcodes for custom styling.

-* Load CSS/JavaScript file or script from custom fields
+* Load page-specific CSS/JavaScript file or script from custom fields

 = Basic examples =
 <br />